How to Find a Green Job

-Some advice from Auden Schendler, Our Senior Vice President of Sustainability.
+Some advice from our Senior Vice President of Sustainability on landing your dream job in sustainability.

 How can I find a green job?

-This is the time-honored question ... the great question for the ages.
-I get asked this question so frequently, from very qualified individuals, that I decided to establish a web page to answer it.
-It is heartbreaking (and encouraging) how many skilled and interested people are looking for work in the sustainability field.
+This is the time-honored question that we get asked frequently.
+It is both heartbreaking and encouraging how many skilled and interested people are looking for work in the sustainability field.
 The good news is the sector is growing exponentially.

-If you ask anyone in the field, they'll probably tell you they got there by luck.
+Many professionals will explain that they got to their position in sustainability through a combination of speed, skill, strength, stamina, and intelligence.
+That’s typically not the case.
+Usually, it’s what I’d call “assisted luck.”
 That's certainly true for me.
 I’m less smart, strong and fast than other candidates (and much less skilled).
 But I happened to be in the right place at the right time.
+The only thing I did was remain opportunistic, and stick with opportunities that seemed promising until they played out.
 That said, there are a few steps we can all follow to improve the odds.
-Luck is good, but as the mountaineers say, you make your own luck ... to a point
+Luck is good, but as the mountaineers say, you make your own luck ... to a point.

 The six keys to one day finding a job in the business of sustainability are: